 Some of the categories have maximum reimbursement levels or other restrictions.
-For a complete list of covered services, supplies and exclusions please see Appendix 1: Medical Plan Details, page 74
+For a complete list of covered services, supplies and exclusions please see Appendix 1: Medical Plan Details, page 71

-Green Shield Semi-Private Hospital Coverage (see page 74 for • Charges for semi-private hospital room and board up to a maximum of \$215.00 per day, not subject to overall \$35K life time.
-Limitations) Rehabilitation institution and convalescent home • Reimbursed at 100%, no deductibles and not subject to overall \$35K life time.
+Green Shield Semi-Private Hospital Coverage (see page 72 for Limitations) Charges for semi-private hospital room and board up to a maximum of \$215.00 per day, not subject to overall \$35K lifetime.
+Rehabilitation institution and convalescent home Reimbursed at 100%, no deductibles and not subject to overall \$35K lifetime.
 Semi-private room in a public general hospital, maximum \$215 per day, no limit as to the number of days.
-Chronic care institution Please contact Green Shield for coverage details.
+Chronic care/Long Term care institutions Please contact Green Shield Canada for coverage details.

-Drug Coverage (page \$5.00 deductible per prescription 73) 1) Effective January 1, 2007: I) When a prescription drug order or refill for a covered person has a generic equivalent (regardless of interchange ability), the maximum benefit under our plan for such drug will be limited to the cost of the lowest price generic drug, less the co-pay.
+nursing home or home for the aged: reimbursed at Nursing Home 80%, semi-private room in a public general hospital, no limit as to the number of days.
+Hospice Care Up to 30 days: Lifetime maximum \$7,500 Drug Coverage \$5.00 deductible per prescription (Please reference page 71) 1) Effective January 1, 2007: I) When a prescription drug order or refill for a covered person has a generic equivalent (regardless of interchange ability), the maximum benefit under our plan for such drug will be limited to the cost of the lowest price generic drug, less the co-pay.
 II) When the covered person chooses the more costly drug, in lieu of the lowest price generic, such person will be responsible for the difference in cost.
-Subsections I) and II) are subject to the "adverse Drug Reaction" Letter. • Coverage for weight loss drugs will be limited to an one-time lifetime occurrence. • The Conditional Drug Formulary date will be adjusted to January 1, 2009.
-All persons currently receiving, or who, within the 12 months prior to ratification, have received, medications that become subject to a change in status as a result of this change will continue to be eligible for such medication without exceptions. • The Drug Plan will reimburse to a maximum of \$9.00 for the drug-dispensing fee.
-Any excess dispensing fee will be separate from the \$5.00 deductible. • For retirees and spouses age 65 and over, if a provincial medical plan includes drug coverage, it will be the first payor before the Bombardier Plan.
+Subsections I) and II) are subject to the "adverse Drug Reaction" Letter.
+Coverage for weight loss drugs will be limited to an one- time lifetime occurrence.
+The Conditional Drug Formulary date will be adjusted to January 1, 2009.
+All persons currently receiving, or who, within the 12 months prior to ratification, have received, medications that become subject to a change in status as a result of this change will continue to be eligible for such medication without exceptions.
+The Drug Plan will reimburse to a maximum of \$9.00 for the drug-dispensing fee.
+Any excess dispensing fee will be separate from the \$5.00 deductible.
+Effective June 23, 2022, mandatory use of GSC Preferred Pharmacy network for high-cost specialty drugs. • Effective January 1, 2022, Bombardier's drug plan with Green Shield Canada (GSC) will limit the reimbursement of dispensing fees to 5 per year on maintenance drugs.
+For retirees and spouses age 65 and over, if a provincial medical plan includes drug coverage, it will be the first payor before the Bombardier Plan.
 Over the counter drugs OTC drugs; will include only, non- sedating antihistamines, antacids, enteric coated ASA, NSAID preparations, calcium therapy and when medically necessary, laxatives.
-In addition there will be a \$300 per person per year maximum for OTC drugs.
-Vision and Hearing prescription lenses and frames Care • prescription contact lenses \$195 (see page 75 for limitations) vision \$230 (for single lenses) every 24 months for insured members over age 14, and every 12 months for insured dependents up to age 14; \$250 for bifocals and \$270 for trifocals Laser eye surgery will be paid at the same level as the multifocal lenses, once per life time standard hearing aids: once every 24 months

-• Ear moulds for dependent children aged (14) years and under, up to a maximum of \$400 per year
+In addition, there will be a \$300 per person per year maximum for OTC drugs.
+Vision and Hearing Care (see page 75 for limitations) • prescription lenses and frames prescription contact lenses \$195 Glasses \$230 (for single lenses) every 24 months for insured members over age 14, and every 12 months for insured dependents up to age 14; \$250 for bifocals and \$270 for trifocals • Laser eye surgery will be paid at the same level as the multifocal lenses, once per lifetime standard hearing aids: once every 24 months Ear molds for dependent children aged (14) years and under, up to a maximum of \$400 per year